the-technat/technat.dev/docs/core_addons.md

 ## Argo CD

-And as a last measurement, deploy Argo CD which will take care of all the other onboarding.
+And as a last thing, deploy Argo CD which will take care of all the other onboardings.

 ```
 helm repo add argo https://argoproj.github.io/argo-helm